Is your teen a potential school dropout?

 Students who are transitioning to 6th grade in 2019 may sign up for information for this summer’s sessions here.

 Students who struggle from anxiety often benefit greatly from academic coaching.
-They are prone to procrastinate because of overwhelm the face.
+They are prone to procrastinate because of overwhelm.

 One such student, who had anxiety issues, procrastinated often which lead to work being turned in late.